CarlesZ/apama-epl/README.md

 The Apama Event Processing Platform is a complete design and deployment environment for CEP applications.
 From graphical design tools to research and backtesting utilities, the complex event processing (CEP) platform provides analysts, developers and administrators a full lifecycle design center that is optimized for CEP solutions.

+Include a JAVA example that shows/explains how to send events to the Apama correlators, using Java for reading from an Apache log in order to track the user web site interaction, to promote real-time offers among other use cases.

 Enjoy it!
+carlesz@yahoo.com